The Comfort of Secrets - Available Spring 2019 in both print and Ebook formats

 Monday, February 9, 1970—10:20 p.m.

 TODAY WAS A HORRIBLE DAY.
 Something terrible happened.
-My brother Quinton’s not a big guy compared to most boys his age (seventeen), but there’s a dark, angry side to him that more than makes up for his small size when he or someone he knows is confronted or threatened.
+My older brother Quinton’s short compared to most boys his age (seventeen), but there’s a dark, angry side to him that more than makes up for his small size when he or someone he knows is confronted or threatened.
 And his blood runs boiling hot when that someone is a member of our family or a close friend.

 I wish I could say Quinton’s hot temper and fighting reputation precedes him, keeps him out of trouble, but that’s not always the case.
 Today, a neighborhood bully—Russell Weldon—learned how fierce Quinton can turn when provoked.